Bodyblade workouts are gaining in popularity, but they’re not new.

 For the best result, use the Bodyblade at least 3–5 times a week.

-When your strength improves, hold the Bodyblade further away from you as you use it to increase the leverage and resistance.
+When your strength improves, hold the Bodyblade further away from you as you use it.
+This will increase leverage and resistance.

 When you’re starting out, spend about 45 to 60 seconds on each exercise.
 As you become used to the moves, spend longer doing each.